LuisCarlosEiras/amazonia-explorer/README.md

 ---

-# Amazônia Explorer
+# Amazonia Explorer

 ## Exploring Hidden Civilizations beneath the Forest Canopy

-This repository contains the source code, data, and documentation for the Amazônia Explorer project, a digital exploration initiative of the Amazon Rainforest using technologies such as satellite imagery, LIDAR (Light Detection and Ranging), and artificial intelligence to discover and analyze archaeological sites hidden beneath the tree canopy.
+This repository contains the source code, data, and documentation for the Amazonia Explorer project, a digital exploration initiative of the Amazon Rainforest using technologies such as satellite imagery, LIDAR (Light Detection and Ranging), and artificial intelligence to discover and analyze archaeological sites hidden beneath the tree canopy.

 ## 🌎 [Visit the Website](https://crzhuhby.manus.space)

-The Amazônia Explorer website presents the results of digital exploration in an interactive and bilingual format (Portuguese and English).
+The Amazonia Explorer website presents the results of digital exploration in an interactive and bilingual format (Portuguese and English).

 ## 🔍 About the Project